kuzzleio/documentation/src/sdk-reference/cpp/1/realtime/subscribe/index.md

 ### **options**

 Additional subscription options.
-It's recommended to initialize this structure with the macro `KUZZLE_ROOM_OPTIONS_DEFAULT` to have the default values.

 | Property   | Type    | Description                       | Default |
 | ---------- | ------- | --------------------------------- | ------- |